-19 – Knee Movement and Downward Pressure (Ryōhiza futte osaete)¶
+19 – Knee butterflies and downward press (Ryōhiza futte osaete)¶

 Name¶